 | File Storage | Azure Blob Storage — all containers private, anonymous access disabled | Active |

-| CDN & DDoS Protection | Cloudflare proxy — SSL/TLS DDoS protection, Network-layer DDoS mitigation | Active |
+| CDN & DDoS Protection | Cloudflare proxy — SSL/TLS DDoS protection, Network-layer (L3/L4) DDoS mitigation, and Bot Fight Mode | Active |

-| Web Application Firewall | Cloudflare Managed WAF Ruleset (web application exploits, DDoS, bot traffic, API abuse) | Active |
+| Web Application Firewall | Cloudflare DDoS protection and Bot Fight Mode active.
+Full WAF Managed Ruleset (OWASP — web application exploits, API abuse) requires Cloudflare Pro plan — upgrade planned. | Upgrade Planned |

-| Bot Protection | Cloudflare Bot Fight Mode with JS detections | Active |
+| Bot Protection | Cloudflare Bot Fight Mode — automatically blocks known malicious bots and requires browser fingerprint checks for suspicious traffic | Active |

 | Malware Scanning | Azure Defender for Storage — On-Upload Malware Scanning | Active |